MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 - Customize Purchase Dialog Position: enabling this option reveals -- The XYZ ***local*** offset from the gizmo position, where the purchase UI will appear when the player interacts with the IWP.
 -- A field to control the degrees of rotation on the local X axis (Pitch).
--- **NOTE:** the rotation of the Y axis (yaw) is automatically calculated, and is equivalent to the lookat rotation of the backward direction of the player's head.
+-- **NOTE:** the rotation of the Y axis (yaw) is automatically calculated, and is equivalent to the look-at rotation of the backward direction of the player's head.
 - UI Property:
 -- Trigger: The IWP is an invisible volumetric area.
 This is useful for customizing the look and feel of the purchase area.
 VR player have to physically enter the trigger area with their avatar to initiate the purchase.
 XS players will see an interactive icon.
 -- Button: Displays the cost of the item.
 This is only visible when observing the IWP gizmo from the front (+Z), otherwise it will look invisible.